From chair yoga to hatha to vinyasa, here’s your guide to eight popular yoga types every older adult should know.

 There are countless reasons to add yoga to your routine.
 Research shows a regular practice not only improves balance and mobility in older adults, but it may also help ease back pain, relieve depression, and even reduce blood pressure for people with hypertension.

-“Yoga can help keep the body agile,” says Terry Cockburn, owner of Freeport Yoga Company in Freeport, Maine.
+“Yoga can help keep the body agile,” says Terry Cockburn, a yoga instructor and owner of Freeport Yoga Company in Freeport, Maine.
 “It can also help you maintain proprioception, or the awareness of where your body is in relation to everything else,” she says.

 That translates to a reduced risk of falls—which is especially compelling, considering falls are the leading cause of injuries in adults older than 65.